gustavorabello/labmfa/content/pages/thesis.rst

  2023 - `A Semi-Lagrangian Method for Two-Phase Flow Simulation`_
   author:`Rafael Araujo Vidal`_

- 2021 - `Particle-Laden Multiphase Flows a Finite Element Analysis on Biofuel Particle Emissions`_,
+ 2021 - `Particle-Laden Multiphase Flows a Finite Element Analysis on Biofuel Particle Emissions`_
   author: `João Paulo Innocente de Souza`_

  2016 - `Simulation of Two Phase Flow in Pipelines Including One Energy Equation for the Mixture Using the FCT Numerical Method`_
   author: `Carina Nogueira Sondermann`_

+ 2010 - `Theoretical Validation of a Modeling of Two Phase Flow in Gas Pipelines, with Two Equation of Convervation for each Phase`_
+  author: `Aline Barbosa Figueiredo`_

 ..
 Place your references here